MobileRobots/amr-ros-config/description/README.md

   check_urdf urdf/pioneer-lx.urdf.xacro

+You will need to install liburdfdom-tools to get `check_urdf`:

+  sudo apt-get install liburdfdom-tools

 There is a Makefile in the urdf directory that converts all xacro files to plain-xml urdf and also runs `check_urdf` on them: